Portrait of John Milton c1629 (21)

 His wife returns

-His wife returned to him in the same year, and she thereafter bore him 4 children before she died giving birth.
+His wife returned to him in 1645 (37), and she thereafter bore him 4 children before she died giving birth.

 Official appointment in Cromwell's government

-He was appointed Secretary for Foreign Tongues to Cromwell’s Council of State, which involved him in the day to day affairs of government, and in its dealings with foreign powers, and he was given the task of replying to the Eikon Basilike (the Royal Image), a eulogising pamphlet which had appeared soon after the execution of the king.
+In 1649 (41), he was appointed Secretary for Foreign Tongues to Cromwell’s Council of State, which involved him in the day to day affairs of government, and in its dealings with foreign powers.
+He was given the task of replying to the Eikon Basilike (the Royal Image), a pamphlet eulogising the king as a saint and martyr which had appeared soon after his execution and which was generally taken to have been written by the king himself, though John Gauden, subsequently Bishop of Worcester, later claimed to have written it.
 Milton replied with the Eikonoklastes (the Image Breaker), taking apart the rosy picture painted by the Eikon, and enumerating Charles’ faults in a dispassionate and matter of fact way.
-Later in the same year another pamphlet, Defensio Regia contra Populum Anglicanum (A Defense of the King against the People of England) appeared, this time originating on the Continent, and written by the noted scholar Salmasius.
-Milton was again asked to reply, and his Defensio Populi Anglicani etc (Defense of the People of England) followed.
+Later in the same year another pamphlet, Defensio Regia contra Populum Anglicanum (A Defense of the King against the People of England), commissioned by Charles II in exile in the Low Countries, appeared.
+It was written by the noted scholar Salmasius.
+Milton was again asked to reply, and his Defensio Populo Anglicano etc (Defense of the People of England) followed, demonstrating scorn of Salmasius' Latin, of his scholarship, and contempt for his intelligence.
 Salmasius himself died shortly afterwards, and it was left open to Milton to claim unopposed that he had broken his opponent by his arguments.
-A response to Milton’s Defensio Populi appeared, written by an Anglican clergyman.
-The Regii Sanguinis Clamor ad Coelum (The Cry of the Royal Blood to Heaven) was full of personal abuse towards Milton himself, and he took delight in replying with Defensio Secundo, in which he wrote extensively about himself in a humane and sympathetic way which made the abuse of his adversary seem ludicrous, malicious and misguided.
+The Council of State rewarded him with a vote of thanks and money, and his Continental reputation was greatly enhanced.
+A response to Milton’s Defensio Populo appeared subsequently, written by an Anglican clergyman.
+The Regii Sanguinis Clamor ad Coelum (The Cry of the Royal Blood to Heaven) was full of personal abuse towards Milton himself, and Milton took delight in replying with Defensio Secundo, in which he wrote extensively about himself in a humane and sympathetic way which made the abuse of his adversary seem ludicrous, malicious and misguided.

 In the course of his work for the government, his eyesight had begun to fail, and by 1651 (43) he was completely blind.